 McAfee has one of the most straightforward setup processes of all Android antivirus apps.
 It shows you a screen of all the permissions that you will need to grant, along with an explanation of why each is necessary.
 I was done setting the app up in less than 2 minutes.

 Unlike many of the free options, McAfee actually offers online chat support 24/7, along with the McAfee support forums and knowledge center.
 Premium subscribers gain 24/7 phone support.

 The user interface for McAfee Mobile Security reminded me quite a bit of Avast Mobile Security.
 In both, a large box dedicated to malware scanning dominates at the top of the screen, with access to four other primary functions below it.
 Both are quite a bit more convoluted in the ad-supported free versions, due to the large ads and constant prompts to upgrade.

 As you dive deeper into the McAfee app, you definitely hit some more outdated-looking screens.
 App Lock is one such example, with a tabbed interface that doesn't seem to line up quite right, but even these screens remain intuitive.

 One nice thing McAfee does is place little question-mark icons next to most features.
 Click on one, and you'll get a reasonably thorough explanation of what that feature does.

-McAfee has a few clever ideas, like the Guest Mode and some of its anti-theft features, and a refreshingly simple setup process.
+McAfee has a few clever ideas and a refreshingly simple setup process.
 But unless you are willing to put up with ads to stick with the free version, there's simply no reason to opt for McAfee Mobile Security over Bitdefender Mobile Security or Norton Mobile Security as a paid solution among the best Android antivirus apps.